Welcome to today's edition of the Rush 24-7 podcast.

 Would it produce the savings Obama is citing?

-Three or four percent in overall oil consumption.
+3 or 4% in overall oil consumption?

 The answer is yes.

-This is this is this is surreal.
+This is, this is, this is surreal.

 This is unreal.

-Jake Tapper, excuse me, friends, a little hoarse today.
+Excuse me, friends, a little hoarse today.

 I was up late last night, very, very late last night, working hard preparing today's program.